Azure-Samples/cdm-azure-data-services-integration/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md

 ![](media/mountcdmpipeline.png)

-The CDMPreptoDW pipeline invokes your Databricks notebook, ingests your data from the CDM folder, creates the target schema in the DW, and lands the data.
-When running the pipeline, you will see that there are parameters to the pipeline with default values being passed.
-You can adjust these values depending on your scenario.
-This is the pipeline for the CDMPreptoDW that invokes the Databricks data preparation notebook as well.
-If you deployed the data factory that does not invoke databricks, you will just not have the "PrepareData" activity.
+The CDMPrepToDW pipeline invokes your Databricks notebook, ingests your data from the CDM folder, creates the target schema in the DW, and lands the data.

+Before you run the pipeline, modify the Databricks connection/linked service and confiure it to use the interactive cluster you tested the notebook with earlier.
+To do that you will need to provide the Domain/Region and the access token you created earlier.

+You will also need to modify the pipeline parameters.
+You can set these values depending on your scenario.
+You can modify these in the pipeline definition or when you run the pipeline.

+>NOTE: The CDMPrepToDW pipeline shown invokes the Databricks data preparation notebook and then loads the data from the prepared CDM folder.
+If you deployed the pipeline template that doesn't invoke Databricks, the "PrepareData" activity will not be present.

 ![](media/pipelineparameters.png)